 Worldwide Brands has 20+ years in wholesale sourcing.
 Membership unlocks 16+ million certified wholesale products across every major consumer category.

-For $197 you get lifetime access to its supplier directory—ideal for sellers on Amazon, eBay, and Etsy who want a one-and-done fee instead of monthly subscriptions.
+Lifetime access is a one-time $299 with no recurring fees—ideal for sellers on Amazon, eBay, and Etsy who want a one-and-done fee instead of monthly subscriptions.

 Look for the WBI Certified seal to find suppliers vetted for quality and reliability—some even supply national chains.